otolk/InCTFi/README.md

 # InCTF International Edition

-Challenge source code, handout scripts and writeups of InCTF International Edition
+Challenge source code, handout scripts and writeups of InCTF In edition